In this Privacy Notice:

 - in order to provide you with information, products or services you may request from us;

-- to record and monitor your use of our website or our other online services for our business purposes which may include analysis of usage and measurement of site performance; and / or
+- to record and monitor your use of our website or our other online services for our business purposes which may include analysis of usage and measurement of site performance.

 Legal bases pursuant to which we process your personal data